 Winged Victory was Lys Guillorn's first full-length studio record in ten years.
 It was recorded at Dirt Floor Studio in Chester, Connecticut with her bandmates and some special guests and released in November of 2013 on Guillorn’s own Little Cowgirl Records.

 Sunny Side Down was released in January of 2016, a 2-song single recorded with drummer Peter Riccio and bass player Eric Bloomquist at Bridgeport’s Gold Coast Recorders in the fall of 2015 and released in January 2016.
 This effort is described by Guillorn as “Nancy Sinatra on a grunge bender."

 In addition to being a songwriter and performing musician, Guillorn is also a writer, and visual artist.

 Short Solo Bio

 Lys Guillorn’s recent sound is best described as “Nancy Sinatra on a grunge bender.”
-The singer-songwriter and multi-instrumentalist from Shelton, Connecticut is a stylistic shape-shifter, dipping her blue cowgirl boots in folk and psych-rock.
+The singer-songwriter, multi-instrumentalist, and discipline-hopping artist from Shelton, Connecticut is a stylistic shape-shifter, dipping her blue cowgirl boots in folk and psych-rock.
 In 2018, Guillorn won CT Now’s Best of Hartford Readers Poll for Best Singer-Songwriter.
-She has two full-length studio records of original material, an oddities collection, and a couple of EPs on her own label Little Cowgirl Records.
+She has two full-length studio records of original material, an oddities collection, and a couple of EPs and singles on her own label Little Cowgirl Records.
 Her most recent single is called “Chipped Fingernails.”

 “So if oddly uplifting, folk, blues country-infused acoustic semi-electric psychedelic dark pop music is your thing, please say hello to Lys Guillorn, you'll get along just fine.” - Geraint Jones, Comes With a Smile #14 (UK)